Shark/wasm-workflows-plugin/README.md

 ## About The Project

-This is a tool which allows you use WebAssembly modules instead of containers for your steps in [Argo Workflows](https://argoproj.github.io/argo-workflows/).
+This is a tool that allows you run WebAssembly modules instead of containers for your steps in [Argo Workflows](https://argoproj.github.io/argo-workflows/).
 You might rightfully ask yourself what problem this solves for you.

 The two most important aspects are security and performance:

 * :lock: **Security**

-  The [list of things to do](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html) when you want to run containers securely is long and the topic is more complex than even ambitious users have the capacity to care about.
+  The [list of things to do](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html) when you want to run containers securely is long and the topic is more complex than even ambitious users care about.
 Containers are [vulnerable in many ways](https://ieeexplore.ieee.org/document/8693491) because of their denylist approach to security: they're allowed to do many things by default.

   WebAssembly's security model is the opposite.
 As with smartphone apps, they must be given permission for potentially infringing tasks.
 For example, you might want to give a module the permission to read and write files but not communicate over the internet.